Written by :

 Yup.
-Using the formula (from example 5, (I need to create a graph or example explaining compounding interest in a simple way and make a reference to it in an anchor link here) we can see how compounding interest yearly increases our earnings in comparison to simple interest.
+Using the following formula we can see how compounding interest yearly increases our earnings in comparison to simple interest.

 Now, what if we were to increase the frequency from yearly to monthly?

-Looking at the chart below, (insert another chart or numbered diagram explaining the scenario and comparison) we can see the comparison of all three, from simple interest to compound interest to monthly compound interest.
+Looking at the chart below, we can see the comparison of all three, from simple interest to compound interest to monthly compound interest.